 Sphynxkins were also mooted, being completely hairless and having Sphynx-like features, but the breeder was unable to obtain suitable breeding stock from either breed to make crosses.
 Two crosses that are discouraged are Munchkin/Scottish Fold (due to the skeletal problems found in the Scottish Fold) and Munchkin/Manx or "Manxkin" (due to spinal problems found in the Manx).
 Afficionadoes of the German-bred Pudelkatze (Poodle Cat - developed from crosses between Devon Rex and Scottish Fold) have suggested crossing it with short-legged cats to combine the traits of curled hair, folded ears and short legs into a "Poodlekin".
 All three traits are legally defined as harmful defects in Germany and the idea was never put into practice.

 In 2006, TICA proposed to clamp down on certain breeding trends.
 Their Genetics Committee report stated: "The Committee proposes that TICA does not accept any proposed breeds for Registration Only status that do not exhibit novel mutations.
 The current mutations would be reserved for currently recognized breeds exclusively.
 This would end the seemingly endless applications for "munchkinized" new breeds, and then deter the inevitable introduction of "rexed", "Bob-tailed" and Poly-ed" everything else."
+They followed this in 2015 with a ruling that the breed that originally had the novel mutation "owns" that mutation and that, in future, derivative breeds would require the owning breeds permission to use it.
+This did not apply to short-legged breeds already in development.
+It was not clarified whether this ruling meant the genotype (the actual gene mutation found in the Munchkin) or the phenotype (the short-legged trait in general) was covered by this ruling.
+Would a spontaneous short-legged trait that occurred in a region without Munchkin cats (or derivative breeds) be subject to that restriction?
+Bear in mind that short-legged cats spontaneously appeared in Russia and England prior to the Munchkin breed.

 RECENT SPONTANEOUS MUTATIONS